Chanchal-D/ai-agents-for-beginners/01-intro-to-ai-agents/README.md

 ### Agentic Patterns

 Communication with LLMs is through prompts.
-Given the semi-autonomous nature of AI Agents, it isn't always possible or required to manually reprompt the LLM after a change in the environment.
+Given the semi-autonomous nature of AI Agents, it isn't always possible or required to manually prompt the LLM after a change in the environment.
 We use **Agentic Patterns** that allow us to prompt the LLM over multiple steps in a more scalable way.

 This course is divided into some of the current popular Agentic patterns.